A state-by-state breakdown of US coronavirus cases - KESQ

 Six new cases were confirmed March 7 in San Francisco, bringing the total for the city to eight, according to Dr. Susan Philip of the San Francisco Department of Public Health.

-One case was confirmed in a Madera County couple who had recently returned from a Princess Cruise, county health officials said in a Marxh 7news release.
+One case was confirmed in a Madera County couple who had recently returned from a Princess Cruise, county health officials said in a March 7 news release.
 Both spouses remained isolated at home, and one developed symptoms.
 They went to Madera Community Hospital, where they avoided public areas, officials said.

 Three infected patients were in Contra Costa County, including two people who had sailed previously on the Grand Princess ship, county health services officials announced March 6.
 The third patient had close contact with a patient in another jurisdiction.

-Note: CORRECTION: An earlier version of this story misstated the number of coronavirus cases repatriated from the Diamond Princess cruise ship.
-It is 46.